hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter22.md

 1. Build an `object-oriented database system`, that is, a database system that natively supports an object-oriented type system, and allows direct access to data from an object-oriented programming language using the native type system fo the language.
 2. Automatically convert data from the native type system of the programming language to a relational representation, and vice versa.
 Data conversion is specified using an `object-relational mapping`.

-Above types are called `user-defined` types in SQL:
+The above types are called `user-defined` types in SQL:

 ```sql
 create type Address as (